Tirke/cup-plugin/README.md

 - Highlighting
 - Complete support of Java language in CUP files via language injection !
+- Terminal and Non Terminal references and completion

 This plugin is still in development.